octoblu/meshblu-koans/exercises/register_a_device/problem.md

 Create a new file called **program.js**

-**Register** a new device with Meshblu, containing the following properties:
+Then **Register** a new device with Meshblu, containing the following properties:
 ```
 type: drone
 color: black